USGS Groundwater Information

 USGS Groundwater Information > March 1, 2017 Highlights

 USGS Monthly Groundwater News and Highlights: March 1, 2017

 Subscribe and get the latest USGS groundwater news and science sent to your inbox every month!

-Thickness of glacial deposits in the United States.
-Source: Figure 6, USGS SIR 2015-5105.
+Chloride concentration in the upper water-bearing zone of the Upper Floridan aquifer in Brunswick, Georgia.
+Source: Figure 1, USGS OFR 2017-1010.
 Credit: USGS.
 Image is in the public domain.

 USGS Groundwater-Related Press Releases

 The USGS Active Groundwater Level Network includes about 20,000 wells that have been measured by the USGS or USGS cooperators at least once within the past 13 months.
 The animation shows a daily snapshot of water-level statistics in the network for February 2017.
 Credit: USGS.
 The image is in the public domain.

 Hydrogeologic and geochemical characterization and evaluation of two arroyos for managed aquifer recharge by surface infiltration in the Pojoaque River Basin, Santa Fe County, New Mexico, 2014-15 (02/23/17)

 USGS Groundwater-Related Software Updates and New Releases